aldefy/FSND_logs_analysis/README.md

 - Articles table
 - Log table

-To execute the program, run `python3 newsdata.py` from the command line.
+To execute the program, run `python newsdata.py` from the command line.